cetusarto/MyAnimeList/README.md

 ### Data Preparation ###
 This folder contains two scripts:
 1. Unifying Dataset: Takes the 70 raw csv files of user_anime schema and unifies them in a single parquet file for easier access in the next steps
 2. Cleansing Dataset: Takes the previous parquet file and gets rid of the interactions with no review (users can set a show status without adding a review), and stores it in another parquet file.
-Both of this files are then used.
+Both of these files are then used.

 ### Data Analysis ###